 The main drawback of this hike is traffic noise, which is most noticable at the beginning and end.
 A little traffic noise even drifts up to the summit sometimes, although it’s minimal.
 Also, the return from the summit is a little dull; the scenery on the descent doesn’t compare with the views from the summit.

-The soil along this the Barnabe Fire Road is gravelly and well-drained, so except for some small patches it doesn’t get that muddy when it rains.
+The soil along the Barnabe Fire Road is gravelly and well-drained, so except for some small patches it doesn’t get that muddy when it rains.

 Start from the Camp Taylor parking lot; there’s an $8.00 fee to park here.
 Cross the auto bridge and turn left.
 The road becomes the flat and easy Cross Marin Trail, which gives you a chance to get warmed up before the climbing begins.
 The pleasant dirt road is shaded by attractive second-growth redwoods and runs alongside Lagunitas Creek.
 Cars whiz by on Sir Francis Drake Boulevard.

 The trail crosses Lagunitas Creek and Drake Blvd on a footbridge.
 Continue until you see a dirt road rising up to your left.
-Currently the road isn’t marked, but it’s Barnabe Fire Road to your left.
+Currently the road isn’t marked, but it’s Barnabe Fire Road.